Responsible Hazardous Waste Disposal

 Staff and students in all departments and divisions are required to identify and minimise hazardous waste, and adhere to its socially and environmentally responsible hazardous waste disposal practices, in line with the Occupational Health and Safety Act, as well as the RU Health and Safety Policy, Environmental Sustainability Policy, and RU Protocol Hazardous Waste working draft.
-Find out the correct

 Ensure you know the correct procedures for disposal.

 Definition of Hazardous Waste: "Waste that may, by circumstances of use, quantity, concentration or inherent physical, chemical or infectious characteristics, cause ill health or increase mortality in humans, fauna and flora, or adversely affect the environment when improperly treated, stored, transported or disposed of."
 (Minimum Requirements for the Classification, Handling and Disposal of Hazardous Waste)

 Each department, section or unit at Rhodes University should ensure that staff and students follow the correct procedures for dealing with hazardous waste generated in its area of responsibility.

 It is waste that poses substantial or potential threats to public health or the environment, even in low concentrations.
 Hazardous waste contains or is contaminated by poison, corrosive agents, flammable or explosive substances, chemicals or any other substance which may have a detrimental or chronic impact on human health and the environment.

 The South African Approach to Classification, Handling and Disposal of Hazardous Waste - published as SABS Code 0228 - uses the International Maritime Dangerous Goods (IMDG) Code as a primary classification scheme, which separates hazardous wastes into nine categories: